RBigData/kazaam/README.md

 ## Background

-Our tall/skinny/distributed matrices are called `shaq`'s, after Shaquille O'Neal (who is very tall).
+Our tall/skinny/distributed matrices are called `shaq`'s which stands for Super Huge Analytics done Quickly.
+This of course has nothing at all to do with esteemed actor Shaquille O'Neal, who is very tall.
 Throughout the package, we make a few key assumptions:
 * The data local to each process has **the same number of columns**.
 The number of rows can vary freely, or be identical across ranks.
 * Codes should be **run in batch**.
 Communication is handled by [pbdMPI](https://cran.r-project.org/package=pbdMPI), which (as the name suggests) uses MPI.
 * Finally, **adjacent ranks in the MPI communicator** as reported by `comm.rank()` (e.g., ranks 2 and 3, 20 and 21, 1000 and 1001, ...) should store **adjacent pieces of the matrix**.